halittiryakicom/halittiryakicom/README.md

 ## Hi there 👋
+🔭 I’m currently working with C# and anything related with .Net 💬 Ask me about Javascript, Python, C# and .Net
+📫 How to reach me: [halittiryaki1461@gmail.com]halittiryaki1461@gmail.com

 <!--
 **halittiryakicom/halittiryakicom** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.